 - 1. Identify general shop safety rules and procedures. - 2.
 Utilize safe procedures for handling of tools and equipment. - 3.
 Identify and use proper placement of floor jacks and jack stands. - 4.
 Identify and use proper procedures for safe lift operation. - 5.
 Utilize proper ventilation procedures for working within the lab/shop area. - 6.
 Identify marked safety areas. - 7.
 Identify the location and the types of fire extinguishers and other fire safety equipment; demonstrate knowledge of the procedures for using fire extinguishers and other fire safety equipment. - 8.
 Identify the location and use of eye wash stations. - 9.
 Identify the location of the posted evacuation routes. - 10.
 Comply with the required use of safety glasses, ear protection, gloves, and shoes during lab/shop activities. - 11.
 Identify and wear appropriate clothing for lab/shop activities. - 12.
 Secure hair and jewelry for lab/shop activities. - 13.
-Demonstrate awareness of the safety aspects of supplemental restraint systems (SRS), electronic brake control systems, and hybrid vehicle high voltage circuits. - 14.
-Demonstrate awareness of the safety aspects of high voltage circuits (such as high intensity discharge (HID) lamps, ignition systems, injection systems, etc.). - 15.
-Locate and demonstrate knowledge of material safety data sheets (MSDS).
+Demonstrate awareness of the safety aspects of vehicle systems that can operate automatically when the vehicle is off, such as supplemental restraint systems (SRS), electronic brake control systems, and electrified vehicle systems. - 14.
+Demonstrate awareness of the safety aspects of high voltage circuits (such as high intensity discharge (HID) lamps, ignition systems, injection systems, electrified vehicle powertrain, etc.). - 15.
+Locate and demonstrate knowledge of safety data sheets (SDS). - 16.
+Identify and use proper procedures for lock-out/tag-out. - 17.
+Maintain service bay and shared work area cleanliness and organization.